-4. THE MARINA AND THE PIRGO
+4. MARINA AND THE PIRGO

 6. OLD TOWN CENTER

-Civitavecchia's old town center extends from Piazza Leandra, in the heart of the old Medieval district where the small Church of the Star rises and passing through the Archetto Passage until getting to Piazza Saffi, where it is still possible to see the old city walls built by the Antonio da Sangallo by will of Papa Leone X.
+In Civitavecchia's old town center you find Piazza Leandra - in the heart of the old Medieval district where there is the small Chiesa della stella ("Church of the Star") - then Archetto Passage which leads to Piazza Saffi: in this square you can see the old city walls built by Antonio da Sangallo (under commission of the Pope Leone X).

 7. LA FRASCA PINE FOREST

 La Frasca is a town located about 9 kilometers from the Port of Civitavecchia.
 This coast strech is one of the most suggestive and interesting one from a naturalistic point of view.
 The continuous sea erosion has created an indented beach formed by small bays and creeks, so it's the ideal destination for snorkeling lovers!
 The beautiful rocky sea bottom is the natural habitat for fish, shellfish and mollusc.

 Opposite to the coast there is also a splendid pine forest: it's a good shelter from the heat of sun in summertime and it's a perfect place to do a picnic with your family.

 Civitavecchia Market - also known as San Lorenzo Market - is located in the heart of the historic city center, near Piazza Regina Margherita.
 Here local people come to buy fresh food products (such as fruit and vegetables) and to buy fish in the well-known Fish market, which is the flagship of the city.

 Visiting the morning market is a pleasant and funny experience, because the area is very lively and busy: there are not only market stalls, but also many bars, pizzerias and shops.

 9. CIVITAVECCHIA CATHEDRAL